rancher/rio/docs/publicdomain-external-services.md

 In the above example, `$target` can be a service(`app@version`), a group of services(`app`) or a router(`router`)

-For example, to register domain with app `demo` and version `v1`:
+For example, to register a domain with app `demo` and version `v1`:

 ```bash
 $ rio domain register myproductionsite.com demo@v1
 ```

-To register domain with app `demo`:
+To register a domain with app `demo`:

 ```bash
 $ rio domain register  myproductionsite.com demo
 ```

-To register domain with router `prod`:
+To register a domain with router `prod`:

 ```bash
 $ rio domain register  myproductionsite.com router/prod
 ```

-To unregister domain:
+To unregister a domain:

 ```bash
 $ rio unregister publicdomain/myproductionsite.com